Krzysiek102/ReactJsGettingStarted/README.md

 # ReactJsGettingStarted

-# npm install
+* npm install
-# open index.html page in the browser different then chrome (for example firefox)
+* open html pages in the browser different then chrome (for example firefox)